TheBitDrifter/bappa_docs/content/examples/templates/platformer-split-screen.md

 {{< callout context="note" title="Instructions" icon="outline/info-circle" >}}

-- Click on demo to allow inputs
+- Click the demo window to activate controls
 - Press 0 to toggle (turn off) debugger view
-- WASD controls player one
+- Use WASD or Arrow Keys to move the players.
 - Arrow Keys controls player two
-- There is two scenes
+- There are two scenes included

 {{< /callout >}}